Automorphisms of the k-curve graph: Automorphisms of the Systolic Complex

 Now suppose $\alpha$ is non-separating.
-Then we can build a simple closed curve $\eta$ contained entirely in $S_2$ which intersects $\alpha$ exactly once and is thus essential.
-Take an essential arc $\lambda$ in $S_2$ disjoint from $\alpha$ (we can do this because $\alpha$ is non-separating) with endpoints on $b_1$.
+Then we we claim that it is possible to build a simple closed curve $\eta$ contained entirely in $S_2$ which intersects $\alpha$ exactly once and is thus non-separating (and therefore in $L(u,v)$).
+Indeed, take an essential arc $\lambda$ in $S_2$ disjoint from $\alpha$ with endpoints on $b_1$ (the existence of $\lambda$ is guaranteed because $\alpha$ is non-separating).
 We can then concatenate $\lambda$ with a subarc of $b_1$ that intersects $\alpha$ exactly once.
-This concatenation gives us our desired curve $\eta$.
-It follows that $\alpha$ is at an $L(u,v)$-distance of at most $2$ from both $\gamma^+$ and $\gamma^-$. \end{proof}
+This concatenation gives us our desired curve $\eta$, illustrated in Figure~\ref{fig:final-eta}.
+It follows that $\alpha$ is at an $L(u,v)$-distance of at most $2$ from both $\gamma^+$ and $\gamma^-$.\end{proof}